 But Brown was a lot more than a radio voice.

 to be a long paragraph and not even complete.
 Brown also was a seven-time letterman at Denver North High School; coached and

 taught at Arvada High School; was head baseball coach at the University of Colorado and Metropolitan State College; was a

 prominent college basketball referee, working six Final Fours; served as commissioner for the Colorado Athletic Conference;

 was the television analyst on Denver Nuggets broadcasts; was an analyst for many early ESPN events, everything from bowling

 to the College World Series; and was legendary for, it seemed, his far-reaching memory of anything and everyone in Colorado

 sports since, well, to use one of his favorite expressions, since Hector was a pup.

 His self-deprecating sense of humor also was renowned.

 at Arvada High, he would say: “I was an educator.
 Not a good one, but I was an educator.”

-Of his time as CU’s baseball coach, and a highly respected one, he would
+Of his time as CU’s baseball coach, and a highly respected

-including Bobby Knight and others with strained relationships with the media, would
+High-profile basketball coaches, including Bobby Knight and others with strained relationships with the media, would

 go out of their way to be on Brown’s radio show and tease him before eventually saying they respected him as a fair

 referee who called games by feel and judgment, not the rulebook — which he claimed to have never read.

 When he did radio “remotes,”

 with the show at sponsors’ locations, he would ask anyone who approached him to talk during breaks for a business card,

 then plug them on the air in the next segment.
 He could make a hosting store’s assistant manager or a sports bar waitperson

 sound or feel like the CEO of a Fortune 500 company.
 Or in his travels around town, courting sponsors and otherwise, he would

 collect business cards, stack them next to him on the show and as a break approached, pick one up and say, “Let me tell

 And Irv’s memory …

 He actually remembered me as a high school baseball catcher at Wheat Ridge,

 including as part of the Logan & Frei battery, and each time he mentioned that when I was on the air with him, I became

 Logan and Irv Brown in the studio in 1986.

-When I was on, he also loved telling (and retelling) the story
+When I was on, he also loved telling (and retelling)

-Man,” still does an hour daily show for Mile High Sports radio.
+known as the “Hit Man,” still does an hour daily show for Mile High Sports radio.
 Brown had been ill and Williams

 had braced himself, but he still was shaken Sunday when the news came.

 “He’s the one that hired me and somebody like

 me today would never be hired to do what we did,” Williams told me.
 “That was a different time and a different

 era.
 There was something about Irv.
 He was always trying to get people jobs.
 That’s how he was.
 But when you talk about

 sports in the state of Colorado, I don’t think there’s anybody in this state who touched more lives than Irv Brown

 did.
 I saw it down through the years with everybody who was anybody.
 And he always remembered their names.
 I couldn’t

 get over that.
 They might have to jiggle him a little bit, but he’d come up with it.
 He was one of a kind.
 We all know

 just a sad day.
 It really is.
 I wish it could have been longer.”

 When I asked Williams for a summing-up story about Brown, he said, “Oh, I don’t